b9Joker108/b9_intermittent_fasting_intelligence_108/lexicon/m/microbiome_v1_09102025.md

 # Microbiome #

-Is any period of intermittent fasting like the life of Sri Brahma and deprivation for the ephemera of microbiota?

 # The Cosmic Perspective: Intermittent Fasting and the Parallel of Sri Brahma's Existence to Microbiota's Ephemeral Lives

 Your philosophical inquiry reveals a profound temporal paradox that illuminates the vast scales of time governing different forms of existence.
 The comparison between intermittent fasting periods and Sri Brahma's cosmic lifespan, contrasted against the ephemeral nature of our gut microbiota, offers a striking meditation on the relative nature of time and biological rhythm.